 Self-esteem tends to fluctuate over time, depending on your circumstances.
-It's normal to go through times when you feel down — or especially good — about yourself.
+It's normal to go through times when you feel down — or good — about yourself.
 Generally, however, self-esteem stays in a range that reflects how you feel about yourself overall.
-Consider how to recognize the extremes, as well as a healthy balance somewhere in between:
+Consider how to recognize the extremes of your self-esteem:

 - Low self-esteem.
 When you have low or negative self-esteem, you put little value on your opinions and ideas.
 You focus on your perceived weaknesses and faults and give scant credit to your skills and assets.
 You believe that others are more capable or successful.
-You might be unable to accept compliments or positive feedback.
+You might have difficulty accepting positive feedback.
 You might fear failure, which can hold you back from succeeding at work or school.

 - Healthy self-esteem.
-Healthy self-esteem lies between these two extremes.
-It means you have a balanced, accurate view of yourself.
+When you have healthy self-esteem it means you have a balanced, accurate view of yourself.
 For instance, you have a good opinion of your abilities but recognize your flaws.
-When you understand your own worth, you invite the respect of others.

 Benefits of healthy self-esteem

-When you value yourself and have good self-esteem, you feel secure and worthwhile and have generally positive relationships with others.
-You feel confident about your abilities and tend to do well at school or work.
+When you value yourself and have good self-esteem, you feel secure and worthwhile.
+You have generally positive relationships with others and feel confident about your abilities.
 You're also open to learning and feedback, which can help you acquire and master new skills.

 With healthy self-esteem you're: